 - Delete unknown and unnecessary applications including its .dmg installers.

 - Get rid of browser extensions you are not familiar with.

-- Use specific software that can detect and delete all the viruses and other threats.
+- Use the Best Malware Removal software that can detect and delete all viruses and other threats.